liupei101/GraphLSurv/README.md

 # GraphLSurv
 Repo of source code of a paper "GraphLSurv: Adaptive Structure Learning of Histopathological Whole-Slide Images for Survival Prediction".
-(Submitted to TMI, under-review)
+(Submitted to IEEE JBHI, under-review)

 **Note** that current version is only for peer-reviewing.
-More details of this project will be published in this repo upon acceptance.
+More details of this project will be published here upon acceptance.
 Questions or communications are welcomed.

 ## WSI Preprocessing